I nodded.

 "What I'm saying is that Buddhists always strive to do no harm.
 At least that's my understanding."

-"Well?" she said and I felt that she deserved a thoughtful answer germane to the topic.
+"Well?" she said," and I had the sense she deserved a thoughtful response at least vaguely on topic.